Nextiva / Blog / Customer Experience

 Customer and employee feedback helps gauge satisfaction and address pain points

-Mistakes are inevitable, but a strong manager takes ownership of issues and works toward solutions.
-They learn from setbacks and implement changes to prevent similar problems in the future.
-This helps them create a culture of accountability where agents feel supported to report errors and learn from them.
+• Accountability and problem-solving: A strong manager takes ownership of issues, learns from setbacks, and implements changes to prevent similar problems in the future.
+This helps create a culture of accountability where agents feel supported and comfortable reporting errors so they can learn from them.

 Business Communication Processes